-We continue to review our Enterprise for potential risks of modern slavery and human trafficking, and commit to mitigating those risks wherever we find them.
+Gore strives to be fair to everyone with whom we do business.
+We value fair labor practices; we continue to review our Enterprise operations for risks of modern slavery and human trafficking and commit to mitigating those risks wherever we find them.